 Other Paris Pass Inclusions?

-The pass includes fast-track access to a handful of attractions (e.g., Louvre, Centre Pompidou, Grevin Wax Museum, and Musée d’Orsay) where you get to skip the lines although it does not allow you to skip security lines.
-Check this list for the most updated list of attractions that allow fast track entry with the Paris Pass.
+The pass includes fast-track access to a handful of attractions (e.g., Paris Aquarium, Centre Pompidou, Grevin Wax Museum) where you get to skip the ticket lines although it does not allow you to skip security lines.

 Types of Paris Passes?